Information Warfare: Europe’s Time to Change the Narrative

 This control of the entire visual landscape would be later dubbed the “CNN effect.”
 Even if the method is formidable – in the US, 70% of the population supported the illegal invasion of Iraq by the order of George Bush – it does not, however, persist over time.
 Satellite technology is spreading rapidly and CNN’s influence has significantly waned with the establishment of each new media outlet.

 If we can no longer talk about a narrowly understood CNN effect, since all countries now have access to the Internet, and even if Moscow cannot boast the same monopoly the American network had in the early 90s, the omnipresence of Russian viewpoints on the Web clearly evokes this “CNN effect.”
 Today, domination is not merely achieved by wielding superior technology, but through highly effective rhetorical means.
 If the Kremlin’s messages are so visible, it’s because they are tried and tested for maximum impact.
 The same thing cannot be said of the EU.

 The EU in search of a narrative

 European member states are all the more porous to this narrative since they offer little to nothing in terms of countering the message.
-In June, a EU “strategic action plan” to develop a “counter-narrative” was presented at the European Council.
-It was expected that this initiative would provide for the publication of pro-European key messages in articles, op-eds and infographics in multiple languages (including Russian).
-What happened was that a eight person communication team was set up, composed of members of the European External Action Service, and national experts with no budget of their own.
+In June, an EU “strategic action plan” to develop a “counter-narrative” was presented at the European Council.
+It was expected that this initiative would provide for the publication of pro-European key messages in articles, op-eds, and infographics in multiple languages (including Russian).
+What happened was that an eight-person communication team was set up, composed of members of the European External Action Service, and national experts with no budget of their own.
 EU officials explained their shy reaction as the Union’s desire not to engage in an info war with Russia.